hydephp/develop/packages/hyde/README.md

 composer create-project hyde/hyde
 ```

 Next, place your Markdown files in one of the content directories:  `_posts`, `_docs`, and `_pages` which also accepts Blade files.
-You can also use use the `hyde:make` command to scaffold them.
+You can also use the `hyde:make` commands to scaffold them.

 When you're ready, run the build command to compile your static site which will save your HTML files in the `_site` directory.